KDVN/doc/kdvn_openerp_guide.rst

 The Form view of an expense includes the below content:
--       Expense No. : Internal control number, started with “EN”
+-       Expense No. : Internal control number, started with â€œENâ€�
 -       Project: Job No. & job name of that expense
 -       Expense date
 -       Information tabs: Other expense, Request of payment

 + Other expense tab: display the detail information of the expense such as supplier name/address, description, currency, amount, budget code, jobs, and status of expense.

-§  Differ from the status of Purchase Order (for material & subcontract), there are only three (3) simple kinds of expense status:
+Â§  Differ from the status of Purchase Order (for material & subcontract), there are only three (3) simple kinds of expense status:
 Draft: The expense has not been submitted yet
 Waiting for payment:The expense has been submitted and waiting for payment
 Done: The expense has been paid.